Recent Activity

 - Shows a confirmation dialog — you must explicitly confirm before anything happens

-- Creates a temporary database from the current baseline
+- Creates a temporary database from the synced baseline

 .mdf - Applies all migration scripts to the temporary database, verifying every one succeeds